kyrofa/moos-example-snap/README.md

 # moos-snap

-An example MOOS application packages as a .snap.
+An example MOOS application packaged as a .snap.